njelich/ipnet-poc/README.md

 This is a minimal PoC for a compilation issues that pops up when trying to compile `if-watch` for AFL with coverage instrumentation.

+The issue disappears when `cdylib` is removed from the crate type array.

 ```bash
 source <(cargo llvm-cov show-env --export-prefix)
 cargo afl build